 The Board of Directors of AgriBank has ultimate responsibility for good corporate governance.
 The Board strongly believes that directors, management and employees should commit to adopt internationally recognized standards of good practice.
 The directors expect AgriBank to endorse and be in compliance with the Code of Principles of Good Corporate Governance issued by the Malta Financial Services Authority (MFSA) and published as an Appendix to the Listing Rules notwithstanding that such Principles are not per se legally binding and are not applicable to non-listed entities.

 The board is responsible for the overall direction of AgriBank, for setting its strategy and policies and for ensuring that these are pursued through good management practices.
 The board discharges its responsibilities by:

-IV.
-Setting appropriate business standards and codes of corporate governance and ethical behavior for all directors and employees, and monitoring their performance; and
+- Setting appropriate business standards and codes of corporate governance and ethical behavior for all directors and employees, and monitoring their performance;

 The Board has created a framework through which it can effectively perform its functions.
 The Board has also established terms of reference and charters for the various committees and the conduct of their meetings.

 Board members bring a variety of backgrounds, experiences and expertise ranging from business to financial services.
 The proposal for an individual to become a director is assessed by the MFSA, which reviews, inter alia, the individual’s competence to serve as director against established ‘fit and proper’ criteria.

 The Board is expected to play a full and constructive role in the Bank’s affairs.

 Board Composition and Appointment of Directors

 The Articles of Association of AgriBank contain detailed provisions as to the manner of appointment and retirement of directors.
 Directors of the bank are as follows: